 - The online visibility is increased by following the SEO best practices

 - Results are measurable thanks to incorporated analytics

-Before putting together the most helpful version of a checklist that will align closely with the kind of website you will create, it’s advisable to go through the fundamentals that will help you define the kind of website you need.
+Before putting together the most helpful version of a checklist that will align closely with the kind of website you will create, go through the fundamentals that will help you define the kind of website you need.

 These steps will provide you with an overview of how your website should operate, which goals you should focus on and what items you need to add to your web design checklist.

 - Map out the plan before you build the checklist and the website: Create a wireframe or a site mockup, as well as a sitemap, before you begin your web design and web design checklist process.
 This will provide a clear overview of the process.

 - Analyze the previous website (if any): If you have a current website, detail what changes need made and why.
 Ask yourself these questions to set the goals for the new website:

 - What is the purpose of a new design and overhaul?

 - What did the existing website fail to accomplish?